nus-cs2103/website-base/schedule/index.md

 {% import "common/topics.njk" as topics with context %}
 {% from "admin/admin-tasks-fragment.md" import show_weekly_admin_tasks with context %}
 {% from "common/macros.njk" import get_week_start_date with context %}
-{% from "_module-" + module + "/weeklyTextbookTopics-fragment.md" import weekly_textbook_topics, weeks_with_no_topics with context %}
+{% from "_course-" + course + "/weeklyTextbookTopics-fragment.md" import weekly_textbook_topics, weeks_with_no_topics with context %}
-{% from "_module-" + module + "/weeklyTpTasks-fragment.md" import weekly_tp_themes with context %}
+{% from "_course-" + course + "/weeklyTpTasks-fragment.md" import weekly_tp_themes with context %}

 {#
--1: site not ready, lands in the module intro page
+-1: site not ready, lands in the course intro page
-0: site ready but semester hasn't started, lands in the module intro page
+0: site ready but semester hasn't started, lands in the course intro page
-14: exam period, lands in the module intro page
+14: exam period, lands in the course intro page
-15: site no longer used, lands in the module intro page 1..13: site is active, lands in the week's schedule page
+15: site no longer used, lands in the course intro page 1..13: site is active, lands in the week's schedule page
 #}